I recently found a recipe for braised endive that looked really good.

 Rather than give up on the recipe, I decided to find a good endive substitute.
 I wanted to make this recipe happen no matter what!

 Luckily, there are quite a few endive substitutes that would work well and taste just as great as the real thing.

 The best overall substitute for Belgian endive is radicchio.
 It has a similar flavor but is more mild.
 Radicchio is also easier to find and can be used in salads or cooked recipes to replace endive.
 Arugula is a great endive substitute for curly endive and while baby spinach works well to replace endive in soup.

-- Endive Substitute in Soup
+- Endive Substitute

 - What is Endive?

 Spinach is a great endive substitute for both soups and salads.
 Spinach wilts in soup, just like endive, giving you the same soft texture of leafy greens.

 It also has a nice mild flavor which is perfect for people who may not like the strong flavor of endive.

 Use one cup of baby spinach to replace one cup of chopped endive.
 One cup of spinach does have more calories than endive with about 30 calories per cup.